-- · Block of continuous time of at least two or more weeks.
-Length requirements are specific to the elective. - · Attends regular didactic teaching session (a minimum of one per week). - Follows course of patients as clinicians in this field do with follow-up notes as appropriate to specialty. - Obtain history and perform physical examinations on assigned patients as appropriate to specialty. - · Formulate diagnostic and therapeutic plan as appropriate to specialty. - Present patients to preceptor or attending physician. - Make regular rounds as appropriate to specialty. - Perform procedures related to a specialty as appropriate. - · Review recent literature on diseases or problems encountered.
+Block of continuous time of at least two or more weeks.
+Length requirements are specific to the elective.
+Attend regular didactic teaching session (a minimum of one per week).

+Follow course of patients as clinicians in this field do with follow-up notes as appropriate to specialty.

+Obtain history and perform physical examinations on assigned patients as appropriate to specialty.

+Formulate diagnostic and therapeutic plan as appropriate to specialty.

+Present patients to preceptor or attending physician.

+Make regular rounds on assigned patients for hospitalized patients, as appropriate to specialty.

+Perform procedures related to a specialty as appropriate.

+Review recent literature on diseases or problems encountered.